tuankhoin/toilet-pandemia/README.md

 <u>Karens</u>

-The Karens were modelled utilizing a simple custom-made texture superimposed on a default 'Minecraft Steve' object, sourced from ....
+The Karens were modelled utilizing a simple custom-made texture superimposed on a default 'Minecraft Steve' object, sourced from https://clara.io/view/1edd3bc9-ebaf-4bc2-b994-4393ed3ce6d8.
 The textures were custom-made, and we felt that their utilization solely for the Karen's meant that they sharply contrasted with the rest of the game aesthetic, making them clearly identifiable to any player.

 To further distinguish them, Karen's were given a fog shader (see below) of differing colors, a different size, and potentially given a particle system (see below), depending on their strength.
 The objective of this was to make it clear for the player the relative strengths of the different Karen's present in the game.

 ### Object Pooling

 In order to maintain efficiency for CPU and avoid continuous calls of `Instanstiate()` and `Destroy()`, an object pool is created in order to keep game objects reusable.
-The common mechanisim goes as follows (based on [pooling tutorial by Mark Placzek](https://www.raywenderlich.com/847-object-pooling-in-unity)):
+The common mechanism goes as follows (based on [pooling tutorial by Mark Placzek](https://www.raywenderlich.com/847-object-pooling-in-unity)):

 * A pool of chosen data structure (in this project: `List`) type is created to store objects of a specified number.
 ```C#